arackaf/mongo-graphql-starter/README.md

 ### Date filters

 If your field is named `createdOn` then the following filters will be available on your `all${TypeName}s` filter

-Exact match

-`createdOn: "2004-06-02T03:00:10"` - will match results with exactly that `createdOn` date

 Less than